browserengineering/book/book/reflow.md

 positions of its contents.
 Meanwhile, `layout2` still needs a `y` parameter from its parent.

-Now, `layout1` creates children and then makes a recursive calls to `child.layout` to lay out its children.
-But since we\'ve split layout into two phases, we need to change those recursive calls to call either `layout1` or `layout2`.
-Actually we need to do both---but let\'s do a recursive call to `layout1` in `layout1`, and add a loop to `layout2` to do the recursive `layout2` call:
+The old `layout` method created children and recursively called `child.layout` to lay out its children.
+We need to split that recursive call into two: `layout1` should recursively call `child.layout1`, while `layout2` should recursively call `child.layout2`:

 ``` {.python}
 y = self.y